LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Proactive messaging/Proactive_messaging_user_guide.md

   * WhatsApp: WhatsApp or Prioritized
   * Prioritized: Prioritized is the step down capability from WhatsApp to SMS.
 This means that a message will initially be sent to the consumer via WhatsApp channel.
 If the consumer’s phone number isn’t eligible on WhatsApp, then the message will attempt to send via SMS text instead.

 * **From number**  - Select the number you would like to send the outbound message from.
-If the brand onboards more than one number to the channel i.e. Twilio-SMS or WhatsApp, this is where they can select the number they would like to use.
+If the brand onboards more than one number to the channel i.e. Twilio SMS or WhatsApp, this is where they can select the number they would like to use.

 * **Route to skill** - Select the skill which the consumer responses should be routed to.
-These are skills created inside LiveEngage.
-Currently, not all LiveEngage skills will appear here.
+These are skills created inside the Conversational Cloud.
+Currently, not all skills will appear here.
 Only the skills that brands have specifically requested to be onboarded for Proactive messaging when setting up will appear will appear

 {: .notice}
 Users can search for the skill in the dropdown.
-If the brand is onboarded to Proactive 2.0 then all the LiveEngage skills should appear in the drop down.
+If the brand is onboarded to Proactive 2.0 then all the Conversational Cloud skills should appear in the drop down.
 If the skill is not listed, it is likely that you are using Proactive 1.0 and you should contact your LivePerson account team to have it added manually.

 * **Message content - SMS**
 The content of the outbound message for SMS can be typed in by users.
 For SMS, 42 characters are reserved by default for the opt-out text, which is required.
 This helps ensure that consumers who receive the outbound message have instructions on how to opt-out from receiving any future outbound messages if they choose to.